rsdoiel/Artemis/README.md

 concept borrowed from Files and Texts in the Oberon System.

-[Tests](Tests.Mod) is a minimal test library used to implement module tests in Artemus.
+[Tests](Tests.Mod) is a minimal test library used to implement module tests in Artemis.
 It tries to honor the advice of "simple but no simpler".

-[Obn2](Obn2.Mod) is a module intended to help port Oberon-2 code to Oberon-7 in a portable way.
-Focus is on implementing Oberon-2 built-in functions that were dropped in the evolution to Oberon-7.
+[Obn2](Obn2.Mod) is a module is for Oberon-2 compatible built-in procedures that were dropped in the evolution to Oberon-7.

 OBNC specific modules
 ---------------------